gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

           required.
 Even if implementing the negotiation,
           interoperability failure may occur.
-DTLS in SCTP will only require supporting DTLS record sizes that matches the largest SCTP packets that the SCTP stack can support.
+DTLS in SCTP will only require supporting DTLS record sizes that matches the largest IP packet size that endpoint support or the SCTP implementation.

-        * Implementation is required to support turning of the DTLS replay protection.
+        * Implementation is required to support turning off the DTLS replay protection.

         * Implementation is required to not use DTLS Key-update